 (This page may contain affiliate links and we may earn fees from qualifying purchases at no additional cost to you.
 See our Disclosure for more info.)

 A new start.
 A fresh beginning.
 Time to turn the page.
-Whatever words you use to describe the ushering in of a new year, it’s that time again – Happy New Year!
-A time when many people focus on making positive changes in their lives.
+Whatever words you use to describe it, you're ready to focus on making positive changes in your life.

 Do you make New Year's resolutions?
 Have you shifted to building good habits rather than making resolutions or setting goals?

 If you are ready to make changes, what should you do?

 You know many people give up on the resolutions they make within a few weeks – if not sooner!

 But are habits specific enough to make the changes you want or does goal setting make the most sense?

 Let's look further at each of these terms.

 We'll review their meaning (according to the Cambridge Dictionary, the advantages and disadvantages of each, and whether the word itself matters when you really want to make changes in your life.

 A resolution is promising yourself to do something.